 Treatment is available for correcting a 1.25 eye prescription.
 The proper treatment varies from person to person, depending on their specific situation.

 Some of the most common treatments for correcting vision problems include:

-- Over-the-counter magnifying glasses.
 These are non-prescription glasses available in strengths ranging from +.25 to +6.00.
 They magnify what someone is looking at, improving their up-close vision.
 Many people call these reading glasses and wear them as they age.

-- Progressive lenses or multifocal lenses.
 These are glasses that offer a smooth transition between different focal lengths.
 They are worn by people in need of vision correction at all distances.

 A corrective laser surgery for the eyes.
 LASIK can correct vision problems up to +6.00 diopters of hyperopia, astigmatism up to 6 diopters, and nearsightedness up to -12.00 diopters.

 Short for photorefractive keratectomy, PRK is refractive surgery.
 Like LASIK, it uses a laser to treat vision problems.
 It’s especially beneficial for people with dry eyes or thin corneas.

 A 1.25 eye prescription means you need 1.25 diopters to correct your vision problem.
 This prescription is considered relatively mild, and you usually don't need corrective eyewear for it.
 However, different treatments are available for correcting a 1.25 eye prescription.
 Speak to your optometrist for additional information about correcting or improving imperfect vision.